pmahnke/mahnke-cocktails/recipe_processed/go-to_toddy.md

 stars: 0
 base_spirits: "Blended Scotch "
 youtube: "DJtBN6yBnsA"
+description: "A comforting and warming classic beverage, traditionally made with a spirit, hot water, honey, and lemon."
 excerpt: |
   The classic hot toddy is a comforting and warming beverage that has been used for centuries to soothe ailments and warm the soul.
 ---